 - (a) set out a phasing schedule so as to restore available parts of the site to a beneficial afteruse as soon as is reasonably practicable to do so, and to restore the whole of the site within an agreed timeframe.
-Only in exceptional circumstances, such as very small sites where phasing is not practical, will a non-phased scheme be approved; - (b) reflect strategic and local objectives for countryside enhancement and green infrastructure, including those set out in relevant Local Plans and Green Infrastructure Strategies; - (c) contribute to identified flood risk management and water storage needs (including helping to reduce the risk of flooding elsewhere) and / or water supply objectives and incorporate these within the restoration scheme; - (d) demonstrate net biodiversity gain through the promotion, preservation, restoration and recreation of priority habitats, ecological networks and the protection and recovery of priority species populations, linked to national and local targets; - (e) protect geodiversity and improve educational opportunities by incorporating this element within the restoration scheme, by leaving important geological faces exposed and retaining access to them; - (f) incorporate within the restoration scheme amenity uses, such as formal and informal sport, navigation, and recreation uses; and - (g) only restore the land (including best and most versatile) back to agricultural use if it is clearly demonstrated that this offers greater sustainability benefits than (a) to (f) above.
-Where it is determined that restoring the land to agricultural land is the most suitable option (in whole or part), then the land must be restored to the same or better agricultural land quality as it was pre-development.
+Only in exceptional circumstances, such as where the afteruse is a reservoir or on very small sites where phasing is not practical, will a non-phased scheme be approved; - (b) reflect strategic and local objectives for countryside enhancement and green infrastructure, including those set out in relevant Local Plans and Green Infrastructure Strategies, in the Local Nature Partnerships vision and strategic proposals, as well as any applicable wider Development Plan objectives; - (c) contribute, if feasible, to identified flood risk management and water storage needs (including helping to reduce the risk of flooding elsewhere) or water supply objectives and incorporate these within the restoration scheme; - (d) demonstrate net biodiversity gain through the promotion, preservation, restoration and recreation of priority habitats, ecological networks and the protection and recovery of priority species populations, linked to national and local targets;

+- (e) protect geodiversity and improve educational opportunities by incorporating this element within the restoration scheme, by leaving important geological faces exposed and retaining access to them; and - (f) incorporate within the restoration scheme amenity uses, such as formal and informal sport, navigation, and recreation uses.

+Where it is determined that restoring the land to agricultural use is the most suitable option (in whole or part), then the land must be restored to the same or better agricultural land quality as it was pre-development.

-In the case of mineral workings, restoration schemes which will contribute to addressing or adapting to climate change will, in principle, be supported e.g. through flood water storage, and biodiversity proposals which create habitats which enhance ecological networks and living carbon sinks.
+In the case of mineral workings, restoration schemes which will contribute to addressing or adapting to climate change will, in principle, be supported e.g. through flood water storage; through biodiversity proposals which create habitats that enhance ecological networks (and thus assist species to adapt to climate change); and/or through living carbon sinks.

-Any site specific restoration and after-care requirements are set out in the site allocation section of this Local Plan.
-Where there is conflict between what the above policy states, and what a site specific policy states, then the provisions of the site specific policy take precedence.
+Any site specific restoration and after-care requirements are set out in Policy 2: Providing for Mineral Extraction.
+Where there is a conflict between this policy and Policy 2, then the provisions of Policy 2 take precedence.